Devagio/path_finding_visualiser/README.md

 # How to Run
 ## On a browser (works best on Chrome):
 - Visit https://devagio.itch.io/path-finding-visualiser (or click on the website link).
-Note, this format may not show full animations.
 ## As an executible:
 - Install python.
 - Pip install pygame.